JORDANSPECTER/Engineering-Operating-System/Projects/Cougar-OS/Releases/v0.1 Foundation/README.md

 # Cougar OS v0.1 — Foundation

+**Release:** v0.1 Foundation

 **Status:** ✅ Released

+**Release Date:** July 2026

 ---

-## Overview
+# Overview

-Version 0.1 established the foundation of Cougar OS.
+Version 0.1 marks the official beginning of Cougar OS as an engineering project.

-During this phase the project evolved from an idea into a structured engineering platform with a clear architectural vision.

-This release focused on creating the organizational structure that future engineering work would build upon.
+Rather than focusing on feature development, this release established the architectural, organizational, and engineering principles that would guide every future version of the platform.

+The objective of Foundation was simple:

+> Build the company before building the software.

+This release established Cougar as an enterprise platform designed for long-term growth rather than a collection of disconnected applications.

 ---

-## Major Accomplishments

-- Established Cougar Technologies architecture
-- Defined Cougar OS vision
+# Release Objectives

+- Establish Cougar's long-term vision.
-- Created engineering workflow
+- Define engineering standards.
-- Established repository structure
+- Create scalable project architecture.
+- Organize repositories.
-- Created documentation standards
+- Establish documentation practices.
-- Began Engineering Logbook
-- Defined enterprise-first design philosophy
+- Build a foundation capable of supporting enterprise-scale development.

 ---

-## Engineering Goals

-- Create a scalable platform architecture
-- Standardize engineering documentation
-- Establish long-term development workflow
+# Included Milestones

+- M-001 Project Foundation
+- M-002 Company Architecture
+- M-003 Initial Repository
+- M-004 Core Vision

 ---

-## Outcome
+# Engineering Impact

-This version created the foundation for every future Cougar engineering milestone.
+Foundation created the engineering framework that every future Cougar release builds upon.

+Every architecture decision, engineering standard, and documentation practice introduced during this release remains a core part of Cougar's development process.

 ---

-Released by
+**Lead Engineer**

 Jordan Bias

-Founder
+Founder & CEO

 Cougar Technologies